-For listed companies, the OaEC requires an annual binding shareholder vote on the maximum amount of remuneration of the board (see question 37).
-According to the OaEC, the articles of association must contain provisions regarding the principles governing the compensation of the board, the maximum amount of loans and similar payments made to members of the board, and the maximum term of a service contract of a member of the board, which may not exceed 12 months.
+For listed companies, the Ordinance against Excessive Compensation in Listed Companies (OAEC) requires an annual binding shareholder vote on the maximum amount of remuneration of the board.
+According to the OAEC, the articles of association must contain provisions regarding the principles governing the compensation of the board, the maximum amount of loans and similar payments made to members of the board, and the maximum term of a service contract of a member of the board, which may not exceed 12 months.

-29 Remuneration of senior management
+Remuneration of senior management